Bret's Recipe Collection

 Sub Rolls

-These hoagie/grinder/sub rolls are my attempt to mimic those of my family’s favorite sub shop in Akron, NY.
-At 64% hydration, the crust should have a slight crackle while being soft and chewy inside.
+These hoagie/sub rolls are my attempt to mimic those of my family’s favorite sub shop in Akron, NY.
+At 68% hydration, the crust should have a slight crackle while being soft and chewy inside.
+The dough will be slack and will need a sub roll form for support in which to rise and bake.

 ¼teaspoon yeast

 Dissolve yeast in the water, then pour into the flour and stir until combined.
-Cover and let proof 8 to 12 hours/overnight.
-The longer ferment time allows the dough to develop more character from the yeast activity.
+Cover and let ferment 8 to 12 hours/overnight.
+When ripe, poolish will be at least twice the volume, jiggle, and have a lot of bubbles.

 Dough: